LENet: Lightweight And Efficient LiDAR Semantic Segmentation Using Multi-Scale Convolution Attention: METHOD

 \subsection{Range Image Representation.}

-Using the spherical projection approach, we can transform the unstructured point cloud into an ordered range image representation.
-The advantages of range representation are that it can use the effective 2D convolutional operation for fast training and inference, and it can facilitate the mature deep learning technologies that have been well studied in image-based tasks.
+Using the spherical projection approach, we can transform the unstructured point cloud into an ordered range representation that is a 2D image.
+The advantages of the range representation are that it can use the effective 2D convolutional operation for fast training and inference, and it can facilitate the mature deep learning technologies that have been well studied in image-based tasks.

 In the range image representation, each LiDAR point ${p}=(x, y, z)$ with Cartesian coordinates, a spherical mapping $\mathbb{R}^3 \rightarrow \mathbb{R}^2$ is used to transform it to image coordinates, as below: